 Mission and Service

-The congregation supports ministries that are local (e.g., United Christian Ministries of Abbeville County, Habitat for Humanity), regional (e.g., Presbyterian Communities of South Carolina, Thornwell Home for Children), as well as those our denomination sponsors.
+The congregation supports ministries that are local (e.g., United Christian Ministries of Abbeville County), regional (e.g., Presbyterian Communities of South Carolina, Thornwell Home for Children), as well as those our denomination sponsors.
 Nearly ten percent of our budget goes for mission outreach plus what is given in a half a dozen special offerings through the year.
 On the first Sunday of each month our members bring food for the community food pantry, on the second Sunday of each month we bring wooden pencils and dry eraser markers, or other school supplies for Mary’s Closet.
 We also collect staples and sundries for Faith Home and Hospice, sponsor a yearly blood drive, send youth on mission trips, pick up trash (Adopt-A-Highway) on Cambridge Street Extension, and volunteer in many charitable organizations.
 For a complete listing of our mission activities visit our Missions page.

 GriefShare provides a friendly, caring group of people who will walk alongside you through one of life’s most difficult experiences.
 You don’t have to go through the grieving process alone.
 GriefShare meets most Sundays at 2:00p.m., but please check with the church office.
 More information is available at https://www.griefshare.org.